andreialecu/dpd-startup/README.md

 ### Usage

+Use [dpd-dashboard](https://www.npmjs.org/package/dpd-startup) to add a **Start-up Module**.
+The name doesn't matter and you can have as many as you need.

 You can write your startup code inside the `Index` event.
 The code will be run on startup.
 You will have access to the `dpd` object like in any other event script.

 #### Important note: